-The Maryland Court of Appeals ruled today that Maryland is not going to make the leap to comparative negligence, choosing instead to defer to the legislature.
-The court has the power to change the law, it wants you to know.
+The Maryland Court of Appeals ruled today that Maryland will not make the leap to comparative negligence, choosing instead to defer to the legislature.
+The court has the power to change the law; it wants you to know.
 But it chooses not to.

 I think contributory negligence is inane, which is why some few states have kept it.
 Should the court defer to the legislature to make the call?
 I really don’t know.

 At some point, I’ll write about this case because that’s what you pay me for here.
 But I have already told you everything you need to know.

-In the meantime, read the beginning of Judge Harrell’s very Harrellarian dissent.
+In the meantime, read the beginning of Judge Harrell’s very Harrell-ian dissent.

 Paleontologists and geologists inform us that Earth’s Cretaceous period (including in what is present day Maryland) ended approximately 65 million years ago with an asteroid striking Earth (the Cretaceous-Paleogene Extinction Event), wiping-out, in a relatively short period of geologic time, most plant and animal species, including dinosaurs.
 As to the last premise, they are wrong.
 A dinosaur roams yet the landscape of Maryland (and Virginia, Alabama, North Carolina and the District of Columbia), feeding on the claims of persons injured by the negligence of another, but who contributed proximately in some way to the occasion of his or her injuries, however slight their culpability.
 The name of that dinosaur is the doctrine of contributory negligence.
 With the force of a modern asteroid strike, this Court should render, in the present case, this dinosaur extinct.
 It chooses not to do so.
 Accordingly, I dissent.

 My dissent does not take the form of a tit-for-tat trading of thrusts and parries with the Majority opinion.
 Rather, I write for a future majority of this Court, which, I have no doubt, will relegate the fossilized doctrine of contributory negligence to a judicial tar pit at some point.

-Judge Harrell goes on to quote President Kennedy and argue that the court should drop the “Alphonse & Gaston routine” that have the judiciary and the legislature has been playing and adopt pure comparative fault.
+Judge Harrell then quotes President Kennedy and argues that the court should drop the “Alphonse & Gaston routine” that have the judiciary and the legislature has been playing and adopt pure comparative fault.